adamdebalke/Ride-Tax-Calculator/README.md

 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the codebase as per the terms of this license.

-Thank you for using the Car Rental Income Calculator App!
+Thank you for using the Ride Tax Calculator App!
 If you have any questions or need further assistance, please don't hesitate to reach out to us via the issue tracker or contact details provided in the repository.
 Happy renting!